-We see him sitting outside and he calls us over.
+We see Casey’s father sitting outside and he calls us over.
 He has a cut on his arm and blood runs to his elbow.
 No one should live in secret.
-But, he says, the only way to become a genius is by reading, studying, they say.
-By researching and following the rules.
+But, he says, the only way to become a genius is by reading and studying – they say – by researching and following the rules.
 There is a dollar sign attached to genius just like there is to everything else.

 Casey’s father brushes his teeth three times a day: Before breakfast, after lunch, and after dinner.
 Routine is very important to him.
 He gets physically ill when he misses an appointment.
 Chaos! he would say, Chaos! and regimentation is the only relief.